The Black Parade: Production and writing

 While writing new material, the band aimed to replicate the emotional rush that went into Revenge,' while also surpassing it in scale as much as possible.'
 They wanted to create an album that would be considered a "classic", something passed on from generation to generation.'
 While Revenge was largely an album composed of whatever each band member could individually come up with, they aimed to try and make their third album more coherent, with shared general themes and a storyline.
 Gerard Way would create a storyline centered around life and death, which would later evolve into one centered around a man dying of cancer, whilst death presents itself to him in the form of his fondest childhood memory: his father taking him to see a marching band while he was a child.
 From there, he created a plethora of characters that would exist within the album's world: Mother War, Fear and Regret, The Soldiers, and The Escape Artist.
 The album would adopt this story, becoming a concept album.'
 The album's working title was The Rise and Fall of My Chemical Romance, although its name was later changed into The Black Parade.
 Shortly after the band entered S.I.R.
 Studios, they created early versions of songs that would become "The End.", which was originally known as "Intro", "Mama", and "Teenagers".'

 To work on The Black Parade, My Chemical Romance traveled to Los Angeles in April 2006.
 They chose to record the majority of the album in the Paramour Mansion.
 They also got in contact with Rob Cavallo, a producer known for his work on albums from other artists like Green Day, to help produce the album.
 By the time that the band arrived at the Paramour, only about a third of the record had been written.'
 The mansion itself at the time of the album's production was noted by the musicians as being scary and uneasy to be in, with all of the band members believing that the nature of the mansion "bled" into the sound of the music itself and left a significant impact on them all.
 Gerard Way, in particular, felt a necessity to "cut himself open" in order to write good music and completely engulfed himself within the atmosphere of living in the Paramour.
 He also found that he would often struggle to sleep while living in the mansion due to "night terrors".'
-Bassist Mikey Way would also develop depression and alcoholism from the toll that living in the mansion left on him, particularly due to a lack of communication to the outside world.'
+Bassist Mikey Way developed depression and alcoholism from the toll that living in the mansion left on him, particularly due to a lack of communication to the outside world.'